The Truth About the Harry Quebert Affair (miniseries)

-The Truth About the Harry Quebert Affair is an American mystery drama television miniseries, based on the 2014 novel of the same name by Joël Dicker, that premiered on Epix.
+The Truth About the Harry Quebert Affair is an American mystery drama television miniseries created by Lyn Greene and Richard Levine, based on the 2014 novel of the same name by Joël Dicker, that premiered on Epix.
 The series was directed by Jean-Jacques Annaud and stars Patrick Dempsey, Kristine Froseth, Ben Schnetzer, Damon Wayans Jr., and Virginia Madsen.
 Prior to its debut in the United States, the series was sold and premiered in international markets.

 Premise

 The Truth About the Harry Quebert Affair follows "a young writer who heads to Harry Quebert’s home for some inspiration.
 Instead, he finds that Harry’s been accused of murdering 15-year-old Nola Kellergan, who went missing years prior."